ACRRM/curriculum-docusaurus/docs/rural-generalist/introduction.md

 * the need for well-designed vocational preparation and continuing medical education for rural doctors, and
-* the need to address the shortage of rural and remote doctors in Australia, by providing them with a separate and distinctive professional body
+* the need to address the shortage of rural and remote doctors in Australia, by providing them with a separate and distinctive professional body.

 ACRRM is a professional college accredited by the Australian Medical Council to define standards and deliver training in the medical specialty of general practice.